DSIMB/PEGASUS/README.md

 ## Introduction

-**PEGASUS** (Protein Embedding and Generative Analysis Script Using Sequences) is a comprehensive tool designed for protein sequence analysis.
+**PEGASUS** is a comprehensive tool designed for protein sequence analysis.
 It generates embeddings using pre-trained models, predicts various structural and functional metrics, and can optionally generate interactive result web pages for each protein sequence provided.
 PEGASUS accepts a FASTA file as input and allows users to specify the computation device (CPU or GPU).

 ## Features